G-Star: Pearl Abyss Shows Off All Four Of Its Upcoming Titles: Plan 8, DokeV, Crimson Desert, And Shadow Arena

 You May Enjoy

-The event is included as part of the game’s fifth season.By QuintLyn Bowers - 2 days ago
+Well, the PC version anyway.By QuintLyn Bowers - 2 days ago